Aandavan Kattalai (1964 film): Soundtrack

 Music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
 The song "Aarumaname Aaru" is set to Sindhu Bhairavi raga, and "Amaithiyaana Nathiyinile" is set to Harikambhoji.

 Release and reception

 Aandavan Kattalai was released on 12 June 1964.
 In Sport and Pastime, T. M. Ramachandran wrote, "Screenplaywright Javar Seetharaman, cameraman Thambu and director K. Shankar appear to have jointly worked hard and contributed their talent in turning Aandavan Kattalai into a good movie, but they have compromised a great deal to make it a money-spinner.
 They are capable of better work and, if they had carefully attended to all the details, they would have perhaps made Aandavan Kattalai a very notable film".
 Kanthan of Kalki praised Thambu's cinematography and called the film yet another winner from P. S. V. Pictures.
+The film's successful run at Paragon theatre, Madras ended on its 70th day to accommodate the release of Puthiya Paravai.